zS1L3NT/ts-npm-ytmusic-api/docs/guides/usage/getSong.md

 # Getting a song

-`getSong()` will fetch you information about a specific song by it's ID.
+`getSong()` will fetch you information about a specific song by its ID.

 ```ts
 ytmusic.getSong("v7bnOxV4jAc").then(song => {